Adi-iitd/AI-Art/README.md

 - <p align = "justify"> The target distribution for the X → X autoencoder is the domain Y and for the Y → Y autoencoder is the domain X. </p>

 ## Implementation:

+#### Key points:
+- <p align = "justify"> Difficult to optimize adversarial objective in isolation - standard procedures often lead to the well-known problem of mode collapse. </p>
+- <p align = "justify"> Exploited the property that translation should be <b> Cycle consistent </b>.
+Mathematically, translator G : X → Y and another translator F : Y → X, should be inverses of each other (and both mappings should be bijections). </p>
+- <p align = "justify"> Enforcing the structural assumption by training both the mapping G and F simultaneously, and adding a cycle consistency loss that encourages <b> F(G(x)) ≈ x and G(F(y)) ≈ y. </b> </p>

 #### Training Details: